tpximpact/mhclg-oruk/content/info/accessibility/index.md

 - The site hasn’t been tested with assistive software users yet

 We will update the statement when issues are fixed or when we expect them to be fixed.

 ## Feedback and contact information

-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us:
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us at hello@openreferraluk.org
-Email: hello@openreferraluk.org

 If you need information on this website in a different format, such as accessible PDF, please contact us using the information above.

 We’ll consider your request and get back to you in 20 working days.

 ## Enforcement procedure